dandush44/Ice-Climbers/GDD.md

 - Menu input should not accidentally enter characters into the gameplay word field.
 - A short input lock can be used during transitions between platforms.
 - Invalid or extra characters should not trigger a successful climb.
 - On Android, the game uses the on-screen keyboard and touch UI.
-Typing difficulty can be slightly more lenient than on PC to account for mobile input.

 ---